-This chapter aims at describing the CWE Enhanced FB operational precoupling process, which was experimented during one year to prove its feasibility.
+This chapter aims at describing the CWE Enhanced FB operational precoupling process, which was experimented by key-users during one year to prove its feasibility.

-The final output of this precoupling process are the 24 sets of anonymized presolved FB parameters, adjusted to LT nominations, that are to be used by the market coupling algorithm (these technical terms will be detailed in the following chapters).
+The final output of this precoupling process are the 24 sets of anonymous presolved FB parameters, adjusted to LT nominations, that are to be used by the market coupling algorithm (these technical terms will be detailed in the following chapters).